EmpaEconversion/aurora-unicycler/docs/biologic.md

 This returns a Biologic MPS settings string, and optionally saves a .mps file.

-This has tested on MPG2 cyclers with EC-lab 11.52 and 11.61.
+This has been tested on MPG2 cyclers with EC-lab 11.52 and 11.61.

 !!! warning "Important!"
     If you save the string to a file yourself, use `cp1252` encoding.